Nutrition For Your Pregnancy, Plus Foods to Avoid

 A balanced diet is important at any time in a person’s life, but it becomes vital during pregnancy.

-There is a lot of research that supports the importance of nutrition in the first 1000 days of life, which starts at conception.
+There is a lot of research that supports the importance of nutrition, which starts at conception.
 The key thing to remember is that you don’t need a lot more calories during your pregnancy, you only need an extra 200 calories in the 3rd and final trimester.
-The best advice is to be more mindful of the quality of the calories that you chose.
+The best advice is to be more mindful of the quality of the calories that you choose.

 The need for more nutrients starts at the beginning of the pregnancy.
 Unfortunately this is the time when tiredness and nausea can really affect women.
 Eating little and often and choosing healthy snack foods is the best way to get through the first trimester.